 Click on the grey cube above the crossover to create a Symmetrical Double Crossover.
+This is sometimes hard to see.
+Zoom in to the centre of the crossover.

 This function can only create a Crossover Junction on straight track.

 However Crossover Junctions can be made on curved tracks using the Snap to Track function.
 There are limitations concerned with the radius of curvature of the twin track and the junctions.